Chen Yinke: Tsinghua period

 In March 1925, he returned to China again, meanwhile Wu Mi was in charge of the Institute of Guoxue Studies, Tsinghua School.
 He accepted the invitation to become a supervisor at Institute of Guoxue Studies, together with Wang Guowei, Liang Qichao and Zhao Yuanren.
 In 1928 Tsinghua School was restructured to become Tsinghua University.
 Chen was employed as professor at Chinese Language and Literature Department and History Department, while also adjunct with Peking University.
 Chen married Tang Yun (唐筼), granddaughter of Tang Jingsong, former governor of Republic of Formosa, in summer 1928.
-During this time he mainly gave lectures on Buddhist texts translation, historical documents of Jin Dynasty, Southern and Northern Dynasties, Sui Dynasty, Tang Dynasty, and Mongolia.
-He also became adjunct member of Board of Academia Sinica, research fellow and director of Department 1 of the Institute of History and Philology, board member of National Palace Museum, member of Committee of Qing Dynasty's Documents.
+During this time he mainly gave lectures on Buddhist texts translation, historical documents of Jin dynasty, Northern and Southern dynasties, Sui dynasty, Tang dynasty, and Mongolia.
+He also became adjunct member of Board of Academia Sinica, research fellow and director of Department 1 of the Institute of History and Philology, board member of National Palace Museum, member of the Committee of Qing Dynasty's Documents.
 Among the many students at this time who went on to scholarly careers were Zhou Yiliang and Yang Lien-sheng.

-After the Second Sino-Japanese War began, Chen moved to National Southwestern Associated University, Kunming, Yunnan, teaching lectures on history of Jin Dynasty, Southern and Northern Dynasties, history of Sui Dynasty and Tang Dynasty, and poetry of Yuan Zhen and Bai Juyi.
+After the Second Sino-Japanese War began, Chen moved to National Southwestern Associated University, Kunming, Yunnan, teaching lectures on history of Jin dynasty, Southern and Northern Dynasties, history of Sui dynasty and Tang dynasty, and poetry of Yuan Zhen and Bai Juyi.

 During World War II

 In 1939, Oxford University offered him a professorship in Chinese History.
-He left for Hong Kong in September 1940 on his way to United Kingdom, but was forced to return Kunming due to ongoing battles.
-In 1941 he became a guest professor with Hong Kong University to teach history of Sui Dynasty and Tang Dynasty.
+He left for Hong Kong in September 1940 on his way to United Kingdom, but was forced to return to Kunming due to ongoing battles.
+In 1941 he became a guest professor with Hong Kong University to teach history of Sui dynasty and Tang dynasty.
 Since the Japanese occupation in Hong Kong began in the end of 1941, he conducted history research at home, which resulted in the writing of A Brief Introduction to the Political History of Tang Dynasty.
 In July 1942, Chen fled to Guilin to teach in Guangxi University, later in December 1943 he moved to Chengdu to teach in Yenching University.
 He became employed by Tsinghua University for a second time in 1946.

+Chen had a degenerative eye condition and lost his vision during the 1940s.